monarch-initiative/gpsea/docs/user-guide/predicates/filtering_predicate.rst

 ...     targets=(cats[1], cats[2]),
 ... )
 >>> fgt_predicate.display_question()
-'What is the genotype group?: HET, BIALLELIC_ALT'
+'What is the genotype group: HET, BIALLELIC_ALT'